Mirrored Configurations, Failover, and Load Balancing

 Software based load-balancing and failover systems, though not as robust as hardware based solutions, are much less costly to deploy.
 Examples of software based solutions include HAProxy and the Apache Group’s mod_proxy_balancer.
 For more information, see the HAProxy site www.haproxy.orgOpens in a new tab

-Although the above approach is the primary recommendation, the Web Gateway provides a basic (software-based) system for implementing load balancing and failover between multiple InterSystems IRIS servers.
+Although the above approach is the primary recommendation, the Web Gateway provides a basic (software-based) system for implementing load balancing and failover between multiple InterSystems IRIS servers (that is, the CSP servers for multiple InterSystems IRIS instances).
 This facility is described in the following section.